RevenueCat/purchases-unity/RELEASING.md

-1. Update to the latest SDK versions:
-   1. Update the versions in RevenueCatDependencies.xml for Android and iOS
+1. Update to the latest SDK versions in RevenueCatDependencies.xml for Android and iOS
 1. Update the VERSION file and the platformFlavorVersion number in `PurchasesUnityHelper.m` and `PurchasesWrapper.java`
 1. Update the VERSIONS.md file.
 1. Add an entry to CHANGELOG.md